Christmas Day is a time to gather with family and friends to rejoice in the yuletide spirit.

 But for some, a long day of drinking, conversation and festivities can spark pent up emotions and have dangerous consequences.

-It has been reported that two brothers, aged 43 and 41, were involved in a family argument at a house in Toronto, near Newcastle, in the early hours of Boxing Day which resulted in the older brother stabbing the younger.
+It was reported that in the early hours of Boxing day 2016, two brothers, aged 43 and 41, were involved in a family argument at a house in Toronto, near Newcastle, which resulted in the older brother stabbing the younger.

 The 41-year old was treated at the scene by ambulance officers and taken to John Hunter Hospital with non-life threatening injuries.